railz-ai/railz-visualizations/examples/angular/README.md

-# AngularProject
+# Angular Project

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.3 and designed using [Tailwind CSS](https://tailwindcss.com/)

 ## Development server